-Sandra's background in philosophy has inspired an interest in the concept of critical thinking, its teaching and its application to academic work.
-In this area, she has jointly authored several articles, a book chapter and a booklet on critical thinking.
+Dr Sandra Egege has a background in philosophy which has inspired her interest in the concept of critical thinking, its teaching and its application to academic work.
+In this area, she has run workshops for students at all levels of study, and jointly authored several articles, a book chapter and a booklet on critical thinking.

-Sandra is currently completing her PhD in the field of metaphysics, on the reality and nature of the self.
-Her research covers identity and the role of narrative, psycho-social pathologies and the neurology of the mind, perception, and the biological foundations of consciousness.
+Sandra's PhD was in the field of metaphysics, on the reality and nature of the self.
+Her research covered identity and the role of narrative, psycho-social pathologies and the neurology of the mind, perception, philosophy of language, and the biological foundations of consciousness.

 Philosophy and learning: